thomascgray/fsa_techtest/README.md

 > IN ORDER to understand the profile of establishments in that authority.

 When the app loads, a request is made to load all the local authorities.
 From there, you can click and search in the top dropdown for a local authority.
-Once that is done
+Once that is done, the relevant profile data will be requested from the API and displayed in the table.